greydamian/netbat/README.md

 Full installation of netbat is a 2 step process.
 However, the second step is optional.

-Firstly, navigate to the src directory and run the following command:
+Firstly, navigate to the root directory of the project and run the following
+command:

     $ bash build.sh